guptahimDub/Data-Visualization/README.md

 The folder contains:

-Report
-Tableaue File
+1.Tableaue File
-Presentation Video
+2.Presentation Video
-Datasets used (Dataset1 and Dataset2)
+3.Datasets used (Dataset1 and Dataset2)
-Dashboards thumnail overview (Dashboard1 and Dashboard2)
+4.Dashboards thumnail overview (Dashboard1 and Dashboard2)